The United States Congress designated the Little High Rock Canyon Wilderness (map

 The Little High Rock Canyon Wilderness is bordered by

 to the north and the High Rock Lake Wilderness

 to the south.

-The Wilderness consists of a large area of broad volcanic uplands dissected by the deeply cut drainages of Little High Rock and McConnell Canyons.
+Little High Rock Canyon Wilderness consists of a large area of broad volcanic uplands dissected by the deeply cut drainages of Little High Rock and McConnell Canyons.
 Elevations in the Wilderness range from 5,000 to 6,940 feet on top of Mahogany Mountain.
 The main vegetation type is sagebrush, with willows and small stands of chokecherry occurring in the canyons.
 The canyons are relatively well watered and support meadow complexes and other riparian vegetation.
 Wildlife in the area includes California bighorn sheep, mule deer, pronghorn antelope, mountain lions, coyotes, and sagegrouse.
 The canyons also provide outstanding habitat for nesting raptors.